Are you wondering if you should use Google Site Kit?

-For starters, the reports by Site Kit provides you with data that’s good for a quick summary and keep track of your site’s performance.
-But you don’t get actionable insights that you can use to make business decisions.
+For starters, the reports Site Kit provides you with are good for a quick summary and to keep track of your site’s performance, but you don’t really get actionable insights that you can use to make business decisions.

 You’ll have to be an Analytics expert to drill down the data from different Google tools and then find out what’s happening on your website.
 This would take a lot of time and you may need to hire a professional.

 GDPR or General Data Protection Regulation is a data protection law in the EU to safeguard user’s privacy.
 So, if you’re operating in Europe, then you’ll have to comply with GDPR.